 - Quiet Space: Provide a space free of distractions and disruptions.
 Silence cell phones, land phones, pagers, watch alarms, school bells, walkie-talkies, and intercoms.
 For school performances, please post "Do Not Enter" signs at all entrances, and let staff know not to disrupt the programs.
 Here is an 8½" x 11" sign you can use: Print-Friendly PDF.

 - Physical Space: Thomas Doty requires a minimum 10' x 10' empty space to perform in.
-For workshops, provide a room with enough open space to accommodate movement activities.
-Rock writing workshops require a large blackboard, whiteboard, or large sheet of butcher paper.
+Workshops require open space to accommodate hands-on activities, and the Reading the Rock Writings workshop requires a blackboard or whiteboard.

 - Setting Up: In schools, Doty needs a minimum of 20 minutes to set-up and settle in.
 In theatres, please provide at least 30 minutes for set-up, lighting check, etc.

 - School Programs

 - Performances for grades K-2: 30-45 minutes, maximum of 90 students.
 For K-only performances, maximum is 60 students.